 - ✓ Snorkeling: Even if you're not usually the sporting type, you don't want to miss the chance to try snorkeling on Maui.
 The waters offshore are so clear that snorkelers are guaranteed to see clouds of tropical fish in every color of the rainbow, and possibly even a green turtle or two.
 You can see a stunningly beautiful underwater world.
-See Chapter 12. - ✓ Whale-watching with the Pacific Whale Foundation: Whalewatching is a premier activity in the islands from mid-December until mid-March; in some lucky years, the great humpbacks remain in Hawaii's warm waters into April.
+See Chapter 12. - ✓ Visiting Haleakala National Park: The massive, 10,023-foot-high dormant volcano that sits at the heart of the Valley Isle is Maui's biggest natural attraction.
+Its crater looks like a barren moonscape; no wonder NASA's astronauts have used it for space-exploration training.
+Haleakala is best known for its mystical sunrise vistas, as crowds of visitors arrive in the dark at predawn hours to watch the spectacle of dawn breaking over the crater.
+But take heed, earlymorning-phobes: You can enjoy this wondrous park at any time of day.
+See Chapter 13 for details. - ✓ Whale-watching with the Pacific Whale Foundation: Whale-watching is a premier activity in the islands from mid-December to mid-March; in some lucky years, the great humpbacks remain in Hawaii's warm waters into April.
 Boats are available to take you whale-watching, but I love the Pacific Whale Foundation for its excellent naturalist guides and its commitment to protecting these gentle giants.
-If you don't want to splurge on an expensive cruise, you don't need to - the foundation also operates a Whale Information Station on the road to Lahaina, where you can spot humpbacks from shore with an expert for absolutely free.
-The Pacific Whale Foundation can also take you out on terrific snorkel cruises year-round, even when the whales aren't in town.
+The foundation also operates a Whale Information Station on the road to Lahaina, where you can spot humpbacks from shore, with an expert, for absolutely free.
+The Pacific Whale Foundation can also take you out on terrific snorkel cruises yearround, even when the whales aren't in town.
 See Chapter 12.